How to Sell Gift Cards for Cash (Without Getting Scammed)

 Many people think of eBay or Craigslist when they want to make some cash from their unwanted items.
 However, selling gift cards through Craigslist or eBay can make you vulnerable to scammers.

-One gift card scam on eBay works something like this: a buyer purchases a gift card from you and pays through PayPal.
+One gift card scam on eBay works something like this: A buyer purchases a gift card from you and pays through PayPal.
 The buyer then requests that you send them the gift code by email or eBay message.
 Once he or she has received the gift code, he or she then spends the gift card quickly, then requests a refund through PayPal claiming that the purchase was unauthorized.
-Even with screen shots of the gift code request, PayPal refunds the buyer's money, leaving the seller without either the cash or the gift card.
+Even with the screenshots of the gift code request, PayPal refunds the buyer's money, leaving the seller without either the cash or the gift card.
 In fact, the seller is even worse off, because they are still responsible for the eBay listing fees for the "sale."
-You can read descriptions of this gift card scam from eBay users who have experienced it.

 To avoid these kinds of scams, eBay's gift card policies prohibit selling electronically delivered gift cards.